 However, just days before the bill was set to pass in the Senate as part of a continuing resolution spending bill, Trump and Musk, alongside advisor Vivek Ramaswamy, successfully pushed for its removal.

 While the bill stalls, the Federal Trade Commission (FTC) recently introduced a new rule requiring that all mandatory fees be displayed upfront during the purchasing process.
-Despite the Ticket Act’s setback, advocates for reform remain hopeful that future legislation will tackle ticketing transparency without loopholes.
+Despite the Ticket Act’s current setback, advocates for reform remain hopeful that future legislation will tackle ticketing transparency without loopholes.